GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Test the app

-Use your name (without spaces) to log in.
+1. Login using your name (without spaces).

-1. Interact with the app and get your first movie recommendation.
+2. Interact with the app and get your first movie recommendation.
 Then spend time getting to know the Movie Guru application by sending it different prompts.

 - Does it respond in the ways you expect?
 - Does it give reasonable recommendations?